-- If an entity has throughput and query performance requirements, use functional partitioning based on that entity.
+If an entity has throughput and query performance requirements, use functional partitioning based on that entity.
 If this still doesn't satisfy the requirements, apply horizontal partitioning as well.
 In most cases a single partitioning strategy will suffice, but in some cases it is more efficient to combine both strategies.

 Designing partitions for availability

 Partitioning data can improve the availability of applications by ensuring that the entire dataset does not constitute a single point of failure and that individual subsets of the dataset can be managed independently.
-Replicating partitions that contain critical data can also improve availability.

-When designing and implementing partitions, consider the following factors that affect availability:
+Consider the following factors that affect availability:

-- Storing critical data in highly-available partitions with an appropriate backup plan.
+Consider storing critical data in highly-available partitions with an appropriate backup plan.

-- How individual partitions can be managed.
+How individual partitions can be managed.
 Designing partitions to support independent management and maintenance provides several advantages.
 For example:

-- Partitioning data by geographical area allows scheduled maintenance tasks to occur at off-peak hours for each location.
+Partitioning data by geographical area allows scheduled maintenance tasks to occur at off-peak hours for each location.
 Ensure that partitions are not too big to prevent any planned maintenance from being completed during this period.

 Consider the following points when you design a data partitioning scheme:

-- If you replicate each partition, it provides additional protection against failure.
+Replicate partitions.
+If you replicate each partition, it provides additional protection against failure.
 If a single replica fails, queries can be directed towards a working copy.

-- If you reach the physical limits of a partitioning strategy, you might need to extend the scalability to a different level.
+If you reach the physical limits of a partitioning strategy, you might need to extend the scalability to a different level.
 For example, if partitioning is at the database level, you might need to locate or replicate partitions in multiple databases.
 If partitioning is already at the database level, and physical limitations are an issue, it might mean that you need to locate or replicate partitions in multiple hosting accounts.

-- Avoid transactions that access data in multiple partitions.
+Avoid transactions that access data in multiple partitions.
 Some data stores implement transactional consistency and integrity for operations that modify data, but only when the data is located in a single partition.
 If you need transactional support across multiple partitions, you will probably need to implement this as part of your application logic because most partitioning systems do not provide native support.